fxglfr/CorrelationHeatmap/README.md

 # CorrelationHeatmap
-how to visualize the correlation between datas
+how to visualize the correlation between datas : correlation method Pearson and Spearman